 For now, my tribute to our brief stay in Hungary: low carb slow cooker Hungarian Goulash.
 Sadly, I did not have a chance to try authentic goulash while in the country itself.
 But I modelled this after an authentic recipe, with some swaps to keep the carb count lower.
 It’s good, it’s comforting, it’s goulash!
 And it’s great over zucchini noodles.

-- 2 tbsp bacon grease or lard or butter
+- 2 tablespoon bacon grease or lard or butter

 - 1 cup onion chopped